USS Hawaii (SSN-776)

-USS Hawaii (SSN-776), a Virginia-class submarine, is the first commissioned warship of the United States Navy to be named for the 50th state.
+USS Hawaii (hull number SSN-776), a Virginia-class submarine, is the first commissioned warship of the United States Navy to be named for the 50th state.
 (A previous large cruiser, or battlecruiser, USS Hawaii (CB-3) was launched, but never commissioned, and was named after the Territory of Hawaii.)
 The building contract was awarded to the Electric Boat Division of General Dynamics Corporation in Groton, Connecticut on 30 September 1998 and her keel was laid down on 27 August 2004.
 She was christened on 17 June 2006 by her sponsor, Governor Linda Lingle of Hawaii.
 Electric Boat delivered Hawaii to the US Navy on 22 December 2006, ahead of schedule.

 She was commissioned on 5 May 2007.

 In July 2009, she changed home port from Groton, CT (Submarine Group Two, Submarine Squadron Two) to Pearl Harbor, HI (Submarine Squadron One).